 Second, from a meta perspective, we as players don't care about Columbia anymore.
 Not really.
 We've seen the city as tourists, we've seen the seedy underbelly, and we've seen it reduced to a battlefield in civil war.
 What's left for us to see...but what we've already seen elsewhere.
 In Rapture.
 We know how the story of Columbia ends, so there's no reason to keep reading along.

 Another reason from a story perspective is that, compared to Rapture, there really isn't anything or anyone worth saving in Columbia for Booker and Elizabeth to care.
 After seeing the city for what it is, they ultimately find it pointless to save it without destroying the whole thing.
 Rapture at the very least had people who deserved to be rescued, such as Tenembaum and the Little Sisters.
 But neither the Founders nor Vox Populi offer anything really to justify Columbia's continued existence, let alare worth salvaging for the rest of the world.
 All they care about by that point, as mentioned, is to simply leave.

-Comstock accuses Booker of being a False Shepard.
-Comstock is Booker and has lead all of his flock astray.
+Comstock accuses Booker of being a False Shepherd.
+Comstock is Booker and has led all of his flock astray.

 There's actually been a theory forwarded on some forums that Comstock is an atheist.
 A lot of Comstock's heretical actions according to Christianity make sense if you view he's attempting to create a secular scientific Christian Apocalypse.
 He's created his own substitute for Jesus, Mary, and God with Elizabeth, Lady Comstock, and himself.
 He isn't waiting for Jesus to return but actively preparing for his own Apocalypse with his own raised messiah.
 Plus, his prophecies are the result of science, passed off as gifts from God.
 Comstock may desperately want to believe in God but has no faith.